oktalk/react-rails-event-app/README.md

-## Rails boilerplate: MySQL
+## Rails boilerplate: Postgres

-This is a boilerplate for new Rails applications that use MySQL for the database.
+This is a boilerplate for new Rails applications that use Postgres for the database.

 This boilerplate includes:

 * Rails 5
-* MySQL configurations
+* Postgres configurations
 * [New Relic](https://github.com/newrelic/rpm) for application monitoring
 * [Airbrake](https://github.com/airbrake/airbrake) for error tracking
 * [Sass](https://github.com/rails/sass-rails) for stylesheets